Logo

 • SSN (or EIN)

-When you’re putting info into our website about how much you paid people, you can include the folks you sent 1099-NECs to under “People You Paid” on the "Freelance" tab.
-Be sure to total everyone you sent a 1099 to, as well as anyone you paid under $600 (you just don't have to issue these people a 1099).
+When you’re filling out our website, you can include the folks you sent 1099-NECs to under “People You Paid” on the SELF EMPLOYED tab.
+Be sure to total everyone you sent a 1099 to, as well as anyone you paid under $600 (you just don't have to issue those people a 1099).